-Thereby, it is shown that pressure and temperature conditions are very important characteristics in PEMFCs.
+Thereby, it is shown that pressure and temperature conditions are very important characteristic in PEMFCs.
 Therefore, we focus on the intermediate temperature.
 As PEMFCs provide high efficiency and its carbon-free by converting the H2 through the chemical reaction to electricity, it is important to focus on aspects of PEMFCs in this research.
 One of the most important aspects is the humidifying system, which allows the PEMFCs to give the greatest performance and increase the water content and chemical reaction.
-However, this external humidifier causes complexity of PEMFCs and extra cost specifically the transport applications where the space is limited in vehicles.
-To overcome these problems, the self-humidifying system for PEMFCs is proposed at an intermediate temperature.
-One of the greatest studies in this field that has been presented recently, the review study by Mirfarsi et al. [63], which is classified the material into three types that are proton-conductive materials, inorganic materials and carbon-based additives.
-Therefore, it is important to present a composition between self-humidifying PEMs and different addictive in terms of performance, and stability, gas crossover, proton conductivity, water uptake and overall durability as presents in Table 1.
+However, this external humidifier causes complexity of PEMFCs and extra cost in specifically the transport applications where the space is limited in vehicles.
+To overcome these problems, the self-humidifying system for PEMFCs are proposed at intermediate temperature.
+One of the greatest study in this field that is presented recently, the review study by [63], which is classified the material into three types that are proton-conductive materials, inorganic materials and carbon-based additives.
+Therefore, it is important to present a composition between self-humidifying PEMs and different addictive in term of the performance, and stability, gases crossover, proton conductivity, water uptake and overall durability.